parawanderer/personalsite2025/README.md

 I liked the idea of having a "pretty, custom, interactive" background with the whole page following the same "theme", and I thought making something "artsy" looking in 3D could be the next level of improvement to my page.

 I started off with the idea of a [basalt columns](https://en.wikipedia.org/wiki/Columnar_jointing) "tunnel/ravine" scene (because I really like the geometry of these things) with water, and after looking at a bunch of inspiration pictures from search results like "`basalt columns fantasy art`" I came up with this.
-I used some "`Glasmorphism`" theme, mostly because I'd recently read about this trend in UI design.
+I tried to have a "`Glasmorphism`" theme, mostly because I'd recently read about this trend in UI design and liked the way it looks.

 Mind me, I'm a generalist SWE that lately mostly did distributed systems/backend.
 So excuse the rather hobbyist-looking design 😛

 ## Issues

 - I wrote this while looking at a desktop computer browser and it's really built around being viewed on a browser, not all mobile device resolutions/orientations are supported.
-I was too lazy to implement my own mobile controls (the module I used from three.js for the keyboard controls does not support mobile out-of-the-box).
+- I was too lazy to implement my own mobile controls (the module I used from three.js for the keyboard controls does not support mobile out-of-the-box).
+So no mobile fly around in the 3d world for now.
+Which probably removes most of the value of this design, because you can't even clearly see the background at that point.
 - It seems that even on my rather overpriced "gaming" laptop, there's some issue where when trying to render my "glitching" animation on top of some more "complex" (in the sense of a lot of things changing simultaneously) WebGL animation in the background, such that even my laptop starts having hickups.
 I suppose it fits the "glitching" theme, but this isn't really intentional.
 - It's not as optimised as it could be.
 More stuff (particularly time-bound position updates for e.g. the particles) could be moved into the shaders
 - Honestly no idea if this will run on the average visitor's computer lol.
 For me it was hitting 230 FPS relatively consistently, but YMMV
 - It's not automatically unit-tested whatsoever!
 There are certainly a few classes that could be tested, and I suppose you could write some headless browser automated test if you really wanted to be thorough
 - I wanted to add a "glitch" effect in the actual 3D environment but ended up being too lazy to set it up.
 Something like [this one](https://domenicobrz.github.io/webgl/projects/experiment1/) has would be neat, but this requires way more setup than just using the glitch effect.
+- Apparently Firefox doesn't support the rotating cards with glassmorphism/blur.
+That's too bad.

 -----------
 ## Development